mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 TinyPilot's ad effectiveness decreased substantially.
 In May, we made $3.64 in revenue for every $1 in ad spend.
 In June, each dollar of ad spend only got us $2.62 in revenue.
 Considering that each $2.62 of revenue costs about $0.90 in materials, our ads are still profitable but the margins are slimmer.

-I'll give it another month, but if we continue seeing numbers like this, I'll book some time with TinyPilot's marketing consultant to see if there are opportunities to improve.
+I'll give the ads another month.
+If performance doesn't improve, I'll book some time with TinyPilot's marketing consultant to see what we can fix.

 ## Where does my time go?

 At a recent indie founder meetup, I mentioned that my biggest challenge was finding time for [tasks that are important but non-urgent](/book-reports/7-habits-of-highly-effective-people/#habit-3-put-first-things-first).

-The other meetup attendees were surprised to hear this.
+The other meetup attendees were surprised.
 I've been running TinyPilot for three years, and the business sounds like it should be easy to manage: we make the same product every day, and we ship it out when customers order it.
 Why couldn't I just automate or delegate everything?
 What required my attention specifically?

 Last year, I found it useful to [evaluate how I was spending my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week), so now is a good time to revisit this.